pramnora/bat/README.md

 ## MS DOS PROGRAMMING

-Most MS DOS commands are very simple...such as DIR...which lists what is the current directory folders/files.
+Most MS DOS commands are very simple...such as DIR...which lists what is the current directory folders/files;
+however, the simple execution of 'one' command is NOT really a 'programming construct'.

-However, MS DOS also uses some programming relate contructs...namely,...
+MS DOS does include some programming related concepts/contructs, namely,...

 **VARIABLE NAMES**

 > myName="xyz"

-> ECHO %%myName%%
+> ECHO %myName%

 **GOTO** statements/plus, label names...